binaryphile/kaizen/README.md

 **`basename <path>`** - pure bash implementation of the basename command

-Accepts a literal or a variable name
+&emsp;Accepts a literal or a variable name

-*Returns*: the final component of the path on stdout
+&emsp;*Returns*: the final component of the path on stdout

-The path does not have to exist.
+&emsp;The path does not have to exist.
 It can be a directory or filename.
 Returns the portion of the path after the final slash.

 **`defa <variable name>`** - read and un-indent a string from stdin and